Michael Gargiulo: Arrest and prosecution

 Gargiulo was arrested by the Santa Monica Police Department on June 6, 2008.
 On July 7, 2011, the Cook County State's Attorney charged Gargiulo with the first-degree murder of Tricia Pacaccio.
 Although Gargiulo was charged in the two California murders as well as the Pacaccio murder in Illinois, police did not link him to any other murders.
-Gargiulo allegedly told authorities in the Los Angeles County Jail that just because ten women were killed — and his DNA was present — does not mean he murdered anyone, leading investigators to believe that there are more victims.
+Gargiulo allegedly told authorities in the Los Angeles County Jail that just because ten women were killed—and his DNA was present—does not mean he murdered anyone, leading investigators to believe that there are more victims.

 Media in Los Angeles dubbed Gargiulo the "Hollywood Ripper" and the "Chiller Killer."
 Gargiulo was held at Los Angeles County Jail while awaiting a capital murder trial.
 A pre-trial hearing was held on June 9, 2017, in Los Angeles Superior Court, with his trial scheduled to begin in October 2017.
 After delays, his trial began on May 2, 2019.
 In May 2019, actor Ashton Kutcher testified about the crimes.

 On August 15, 2019, Gargiulo was convicted on all counts.
 The penalty phase of his California trial started on October 7, 2019.
 He faced either a death sentence or life in prison without the possibility of parole.
 On October 18, 2019, a jury rendered a verdict of death for Michael Gargiulo after several hours of deliberation, but sentencing for Gargiulo in California continued to be delayed by defense motions.
 On July 16, 2021, Gargiulo was sentenced to death.

-Gargiulo is now expected to be extradited to Illinois for the 1993 killing of Tricia Pacaccio in his Illinois hometown.
-If extradited and convicted in Illinois, he will face a sentence of 25 years to life.
+Gargiulo was extradited to Illinois on September 6, 2024 to face trial for the 1993 killing of Tricia Pacaccio.
+If convicted he faces a sentence of life without parole.